meyouwe/orite/README.md

 # orite
-## An opinionated rsync wrapper written in Python
+## A persistant rsync wrapper written in Python

-The purpose of orite is to synchronise folders and files between a remote and local server.
+Save a config file and then synchronise your remote and local folders and files.
+This project is an effort to centralise a sync approach, configure once, add options, and make it simple.

 To do this using orite run: